 - Show on Grades - select if the code should print on report cards

 - Send to Dialer - select if the code should be included in the dialer systems.
-This option does not apply for Districts using the LOOP Communication system.
-The Configure Attendance Notifications page is a specific page in the Aeries web version for the Loop system
+This option does not apply for Districts using the Aeries Communications powered by ParentSquare system.
+In order to configure the Absence Codes for Aeries Communications, the Attendance Notifications form within Aeries must be used instead

 - Print on Reports - select if the code should print on report